esentri/domainlifecycles/readme_persistence.md

 #### Optimistic Locking

 Write operations on Aggregates are protected from concurrent accesses by [optimistic locking](#optimistic-locking).
-NitroX DLC protects the complete Aggregate, as each write operation increases the AggregateRoot's `concurrencyVersion`.
+DLC protects the complete Aggregate, as each write operation increases the AggregateRoot's `concurrencyVersion`.
 That way the transactional guarantees of an Aggregate are always satisfied.

-The optimistic locking of NitroX DLC is based on the [optimistic locking feature of jOOQ](https://www.jooq.org/doc/latest/manual/sql-execution/crud-with-updatablerecords/optimistic-locking/).
+The optimistic locking of DLC is based on the [optimistic locking feature of jOOQ](https://www.jooq.org/doc/latest/manual/sql-execution/crud-with-updatablerecords/optimistic-locking/).

-NitroX DLC requires each Entity and each AggregateRoot to define a `concurrencyVersion` property.
+DLC requires each Entity and each AggregateRoot to define a `concurrencyVersion` property.
 The corresponding tables need to provide appropriately mapped `concurrency_version` columns.

 The jOOQ configuration must enable optimistic locking.
 See the following Java/Spring Boot based example: